mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 - [ ] Insufficient Incentive: The "Overall" title remains more prestigious, so pilots may still carry excessive ballast to compete for it rather than the lightweight category.
 - [ ] Arbitrary Cutoff: The weight cutoff (e.g., 95kg) is arbitrary and might not be based on sufficient data.
 - [ ] Community Fragmentation: Risks splitting the pilot community.
-- [ ] Diluted Competition: Could create a less competitive field in the new class.
+- [ ] Diluted Competition: Creates small, uncompetitive fields, especially when combined with existing glider classes.
 - [ ] Other: __________

 **16. What do you see as the biggest benefits of a "Partial Weight Class"?
 (Check all that apply)**